 Connah’s Quay Monumental Inscriptions – XA103

-This commemorative plaque above, engraved with Herbert’s name (his ‘Death Penny’), was found some 30-40 years ago by a Flintshire man.
+This commemorative plaque shown below, engraved with Herbert’s name (his ‘Death Penny’), was found some 30-40 years ago by a Flintshire man.
 He took the discarded plaque home where it was put on display and polished regularly.
 His daughter continued to care for it but always wondered who Herbert Foulkes was.
 Joan Harries always hoped that one day it could be returned to his family.
 In this centenary year of the anniversary of the start of the war, her wish came true.
 After some publicity on this website and the Flintshire Chronicle, Herbert’s relative, Allyson Evans was found and Joan was able to hand over the plaque back into the safekeeping of Herbert’s family.
 It is Allyson that we have to thank for the old family photographs on this page.

 Allyson Evans’s great grandmother was married to Robert Foulkes – Herbert’s brother.
 She was able to tell us that for many years the family had no idea what had happened to Herbert.
 They were not told that he was dead or had been taken prisoner.
 He had simply disappeared in the mayhem of the war.
 After the war was over, Robert actually went to France (they were a seafaring family) to try and find his brother but found no trace.

-Lilly Foulkes in the above photograph was Lilly Marrow before she married.
+Lilly Foulkes in the photograph below was Lilly Marrow before she married.
 She was the sister of David Marrow who also lost his life in the war and who has his own page on this website

 Herbert Foulkes is also named on the memorial in St Mark’s Church Connah’s Quay and on the Hawarden War Memorial.